-Chart 1 below illustrates the progress of the Program since 2009 and the nearly 350 projects that have been completed to date in 2016.
+Chart 1 below illustrates the progress of the SASH Program since 2009 and the more than 300 projects that have been completed in the first two quarters of 2017.

 ^{} Step 1 system sizing (kW) and incentives (\$) for SASH 1.0 projects are estimates based on an average system size of 2.9kW, CEC-AC and incentive level of \$6.00/W. System designs are not completed until the Applicant is confirmed to meet all other program requirements.
 The majority (>90%) of projects in Step 1 will receive Step 2 reservations.